Bitbucket Cloud integration

 For more information on configuring your build with Bitbucket Pipelines, see the Configure bitbucket-pipelines.yml documentation provided by Atlassian.

-To decorate a pull request, a SonarQube analysis needs to be run on your code.
-You can find the additional parameters required for pull request analysis on the Pull Request Analysis page.
+To report your quality gate status in your pull requests, a SonarQube analysis needs to be run on your code.
+You can find the additional parameters required for pull request analysis on the Pull request analysis page.

 - Name: The name of your OAuth consumer.

-To set your global ALM Integration settings, navigate to Administration > ALM Integrations, select the Bitbucket tab, and select Bitbucket Cloud as the variant you want to configure.
-From here, specify the following settings:
+To set your global authentication settings, navigate to Administration > DevOps Platform Integrations and select the Bitbucket tab.
+Scroll down to the Bitbucket Authentication section and update the following settings:

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.